-In Iraq to spread message of peace, Pope Francis’s events also bring worries about spreading coronavirus
+As Pope Francis visits Iraq to spread message of peace, his events also bring worries about spreading coronavirus

-While the pope’s trip is intended to send a message of peace and resilience, the scenes along the way have all the hallmarks of superspreader events.
-Crowds were often packed together with little social distancing.
-Some people wore masks; others did not.
+While the pope’s trip is intended to send a message of peace and resilience, the scenes along the way have had all the hallmarks of superspreader events.
+Crowds have often been packed together with little social distancing.
+Some people have worn masks; others have not.

 “A lot of people want to see the pope,” Raghad Al-Suhail, a professor of virology and immunology at the University of Baghdad, previously told The Washington Post.
 “But we are all worried.
 Even here, people are saying, how is the pope coming to visit at this time?
 The country is not really well-prepared for it.”